PetroIvaniuk/llms-tools/README.md

 2022|[PaLM](https://ai.googleblog.com/2022/04/pathways-language-model-palm-scaling-to.html)|[ChatGPT](https://openai.com/blog/chatgpt)||GPT-NeoX|||[Bloom](https://huggingface.co/bigscience/bloom)|
 2021|[LaMDA](https://blog.google/technology/ai/lamda/)||||||

+- [Dalai](https://cocktailpeanut.github.io/dalai/#/), [Repo](https://github.com/cocktailpeanut/dalai) - run LLaMA and Alpaca on your computer
+- [LLaMAChat](https://llamachat.app/) - allows you to chat with LLaMa, Alpaca and GPT4All models1 all running locally on your Mac
+- [GPT4All](https://gpt4all.io/index.html), [Repo](https://github.com/nomic-ai/gpt4all) - an open-source assistant-style large language models that run locally on your CPU.
+No GPU or internet required
+- [Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html), [Repo](https://github.com/tatsu-lab/stanford_alpaca) - a model fine-tuned from the LLaMA 7B model on 52K instruction-following demonstrations.
+Alpaca behaves qualitatively similarly to OpenAI’s text-davinci-003, while being surprisingly small and easy/cheap to reproduce
-- [Chatbot Arena ](https://chat.lmsys.org/) - chat with two anonymous models side-by-side and vote for which one is better
+- [Chatbot Arena ](https://chat.lmsys.org/) - a scalable and gamified evaluation of LLMs via crowdsourcing and Elo rating systems.
+Chat with two anonymous models side-by-side and vote for which one is better
 - [AI Playground](https://play.vercel.ai/) - you can input a prompt, pick different LLMS, and compare two side by side
 - [MultiModal-GPT](https://github.com/open-mmlab/Multimodal-GPT) - a vision and language model for multi-round dialogue with humans; the model is fine-tuned from OpenFlamingo, with LoRA added in the cross-attention and self-attention parts of the language model
 - [Pi](https://heypi.com/talk) - this bot is designed to be more of a personal assistant